 Dr Kate is a highly qualified dog trainer and behaviour specialist providing in home consults to help you resolve your dogs training and behaviour problems.
 Modern life can be challenging for pet dogs and many develop behaviour problems.
 Many spend the majority of their day confined to our homes and/or backyards with little stimulation; we expect them to be friendly to every person and dog they meet and some of us find normal canine behaviour, such as barking, digging and chewing, unacceptable.
 Behaviour problems often occur when a dogs physical, emotional and social needs are not being met.
 Let our animal behaviourist, Dr Kate Mornement, teach you the correct dog obedience and training methods to successfully resolve problem behaviour.

 Common Behaviour Problems:

-Dogs are highly intelligent and social animals and still share many behavioural characteristics in common with their closest ancestor; the wolf.
-Dogs need companionship, opportunities to engage in natural behaviours, ongoing training and socialisation, a nutritious diet and regular check ups at the vet to remain physically and behaviourally healthy.
+Dogs are highly intelligent and social animals and still retain the instincts and behavioural characteristics they were originally bred for.
+Dogs need companionship, opportunities to engage in natural behaviours, ongoing obedience training and socialisation, a nutritious diet and regular check ups at the vet to remain physically and behaviourally healthy.

 Dogs are learning 24/7 and training should begin on the first day you bring your new puppy (or adult dog) home.
 Dogs are not born knowing how to live within our society and how we want them to behave.
 Rather, these are skills we need to teach our dogs.
 It’s up to you to teach your dog desired behaviour.